HTTP-RPC/Kilo/README.md

 `DELETE` requests generally do not return a value.

-# Implementations
+# Client Implementations
 The project currently supports consuming services in Objective-C/Swift, Java, and JavaScript.
 Each client library is discussed in more detail below.

 For additional information and examples, please see the [wiki](https://github.com/gk-brown/HTTP-RPC/wiki).

 ## Objective-C/Swift
 The Objective-C/Swift client library enables iOS applications to consume REST-based web services.
 It is delivered as a modular framework that contains a single `WSWebServiceProxy` class, discussed in more detail below.

-The framework can be downloaded [here](https://github.com/gk-brown/HTTP-RPC/releases).
+The iOS framework can be downloaded [here](https://github.com/gk-brown/HTTP-RPC/releases).
 It is also available via [CocoaPods](https://cocoapods.org/pods/HTTP-RPC). iOS 8 or later is required.

 ### WSWebServiceProxy Class
-The `WSWebServiceProxy` class serves as an invocation proxy for web services.
+The `WSWebServiceProxy` class serves as a client-side invocation proxy for web services.
 Internally, it uses an instance of `NSURLSession` to issue HTTP requests. `POST` requests are encoded as "multipart/form-data". `NSJSONSerialization` is used to decode JSON response data, and `UIImage` is used to decode image content.
 All other content is returned as `NSData`.

 Service proxies are initialized via the `initWithSession:serverURL:` method, which takes an `NSURLSession` instance and the URL of the server as arguments.
 Service operations are executed by calling the `invoke:path:arguments:resultHandler:` method:

     - (NSURLSessionDataTask *)invoke:(NSString *)method path:(NSString *)path
-        arguments:(NSDictionary<NSString *, id> *)arguments
+        arguments:(NSDictionary *)arguments
-        resultHandler:(void (^)(id _Nullable, NSError * _Nullable))resultHandler;
+        resultHandler:(void (^)(id, NSError *))resultHandler;

+In Swift:

+    func invoke(_ method: String, path: String, arguments: [String : Any],
+        resultHandler: (Any?, Error?)) -> URLSessionDataTask?

 This method takes the following arguments:

 * `method` - the HTTP method to execute